 This same report from Baylor University continues on to give six questions that can help us define an uncommon addiction.
 All you have to do is answer yes to at least three of these questions to recognize addiction.

-SIX QUESTIONS TO DEFINE AN UNCOMMON ADDICTION
+SIX QUESTIONS TO DEFINE AN UNCOMMON ADDICTIONS

 - Salience: Is your social media use deeply integrated into your daily life?